bill790/atdocs/hardware/hardware-101.md

 <dd>Reference point for 0 volts on the board.
 All other voltages are measured with respect to ground.
 Voltages measured below ground are considered negative.</dd>

+<dd>Reference point for 0 volts on the board.
+All other voltages are measured with respect to ground.
+Voltages measured below ground are considered negative.</dd>
 </dl>

 To shut down a board, it is safe to disconnect the power supply.
 No special shut down procedures are necessary.